Detail of painting by Tim O-Brien from the Nautil.us site.

 WHAT ARE YOUR STUDENTS ACTUALLY GOING TO DO?

-TOKResource website pages contain some kind of engaging hands-on activity, or counterintuitive stunt, or "happening" that will kick-start purposeful, on-task, partner, small group, or whole class discussion.
+TOKresource website pages contain engaging hands-on activities, counterintuitive stunts, and/or "happenings" that will kick-start purposeful, on-task, partner, small group, or whole class discussion.

 Teachers are invited to appropriate and adapt the ideas shared on the site, rather than attempt to clone every detail.
 Choosing your own, conveniently at hand, three objects for the Explore mystery objects by touch alone activity is a perfect case in point.